Cleveland Employment Attorneys & Lawyers

 A 1099 employee is one that doesn't fall under normal employment classification rules.
 Independent contractors are 1099 employees.
 Instead of having a permanent worker that takes direction from the company, your business would use an independent contractor who works under their own guidance.

 The difference between a 1099 employee and others is usually easy to recognize.
 One example of an independent contractor is a painter hired to paint your home.
-They will not be your employee after finishing the job.
+They

 - 5 min read